drex33/azure-docs.ko-kr/articles/firewall/premium-migrate.md

     [string]
     $PolicyId,

-     #new firewallpolicy name, if not specified will be the previous name with the '_premium' suffix
+    #new filewallpolicy name, if not specified will be the previous name with the '_premium' suffix
     [Parameter(Mandatory=$false)]
     [string]
     $NewPolicyName = ""